This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Brutally.
-I’ll never forget that day standing in the mile-long, only-cashier-operated line at Wal-mart when my toddler said, “Mama, you breaf don’t ‘mell good.”
+I’ll never forget that day standing in the mile-long, only-cashier-operated line at Wal-Mart when my toddler said, “Mama, you breaf don’t ‘mell good.”

 I think I turned 10 shades of red, all the while praying no one overheard.
 Geez.
-Thanks, kid, now I’m scared to breathe, but at least I know you shoot straight…except, that is, when you lie to cover your little sneaky behind!
+Thanks, kid, now I’m scared to breathe, but at least I know you shoot straight…except, that is, when you lie to cover your little sneaky self!

 So that brings us to the next one: Kids are liars.

 We don’t have to teach them to be; they just are.
 One of our littles had a habit of saying, “_____ hurt me.”
 What that means is that someone made her mad and so they “hurt” her–her feelings, maybe.
 Maybe?

 But seriously, some of the things they lie about…just why?